ibm-cloud-docs/dl/order-nsp.md

       * **Enable/disable MACsec** - Optionally, enable or disable MACsec either during or after the provisioning of this direct link.
 After MACsec is enabled, you can activate or deactivate this feature.

-         You can enable or disable the MACsec feature either during or after the provisioning of this direct link.This choice affects your router options, limiting access to MACsec-supported locations and routers only.
+         You can enable or disable the MACsec feature either during or after the provisioning of this direct link.
+This choice affects your router options, limiting access to MACsec-supported locations and routers only.
 You can’t select a router that supports only MACsec unless MACsec is enabled.
          {: note}

       * **No MACsec** - Exclude this direct link from using MACsec.
 MACsec can't be enabled during or after provisioning.